seregazhuk/seregazhuk.github.io_old/_posts/2017-03-25-build-pinterest-bot-with-php-auto-pin.md

 {% endhighlight %}

 And it's all!
 Nothing complicated here!
 We have a bot, which creates a pin in our board every 5 minutes.
 The pin contains relevant description and a link to our blog to get some traffic from Pinterest.

+In the [next post]({% post_url 2017-03-28-build-printerest-bot-with-php-multiple-accounts %}) we are going to use multiple accounts and add a proxy setup.